List of awards and nominations received by Sarah McLachlan

-Sarah McLachlan is a Canadian singer-songwriter most known for founding the Lilith Fair women's music festival.
-She has released a total of six studio albums, being Surfacing her top selling album with more than 8 million copies in the U.S. alone, and another seven compilation and live albums.
-All of her recordings have been released through the Canadian-based Nettwerk Records and distributed by Arista Records.
-Her last three studio albums have reached the No. 1 place in the Canadian Albums Chart and the Top 10 on the Billboard 200.
-She has sold a total of 40 million copies worldwide.
+Sarah McLachlan is a Canadian singer-songwriter known for founding the Lilith Fair women's music festival.
+She has released ten studio albums, with 1997's Surfacing being her top-selling album, with more than 8 million copies in the U.S. alone, and another thirteen compilation, remix and live albums.
+Her recordings to 2013 were released through Nettwerk Records and distributed by Arista Records; from 2014, her music has been released by Verve Records and Concord Records.
+Three of her studio albums reached the No. 1 place in the Canadian Albums Chart and the Top 10 on the Billboard 200.
+She has sold over 40 million copies worldwide.

-To date McLachlan has received three Grammy Awards, where she's been nominated for all of her releases since 1995, a total of eight Juno Awards from her home country.
-She's also been awarded by the Billboard Music Awards, MuchMusic Video Awards, and the Western Canadian Music Awards.
-She also been included in numerous music lists by VH1 and the Rolling Stone magazine.
-McLachlan has also been appointed as Officer of the Order of Canada.

-BDSCertified Spin Awards
+BDS Certified Spin Awards

-Nielsen Broadcast Data Systems, better known as BDS, is a service that tracks monitored radio, television and internet airplay of songs based on the number of spins and detections.
+Broadcast Data Systems, also known as Nielsen BDS, BDS or Luminate BDS, is a service that tracks monitored radio, television and internet airplay of songs based on the number of spins and detections.